-Lifetime Recreation & Outdoor Pursuits PEIMS #PES00054 Course Number: 2740

-Credit: 1⁄2 -Semester-1, Full Year
+Lifetime Recreation & Outdoor Pursuits Course Number: 2740 PEIMS #PES00054 Credit: 1⁄2 -Semester-1, Full Year Prerequisite(s): None

 The Lifetime Recreation and Outdoor Pursuits course provides opportunities for students to develop competency in five or more lifelong recreational and outdoor pursuits for enjoyment and challenge.
 Students in Lifetime Recreation and Outdoor Pursuits participate in activities that promote physical literacy, respect for and connection to nature and the environment, and opportunities for enjoyment for a lifetime.
 Students will experience opportunities that enhance self-worth and support community engagement.